 by Judy Eisenberg

-Reprinted by permission of the author and of the Somerville Journal.
+This article is reprinted by permission of the author and of the Somerville Journal